-The next step is determining the best country for you to bank in.
-And then you can start deciding which banks to open accounts with.
-Only then do you need to worry about going through the process.
+The next step is determining the best country for you to open a bank account in.
+And then you can start deciding which banks to open an account with.

 There are international banks around the world that offer attractive one-year interest rates north of 5 percent.
 And just to be clear, you don’t need to be banking in their local currencies.

-Most of the jurisdictions we’re about to mention want you to bank in US dollars or Euros.
-Of course, if you’re interested in local the currency, you can generate significantly higher returns.
+Most of the jurisdictions we’re about to mention want you to open accounts in US dollars or Euros.
+Of course, if you’re interested in the local currency, you can generate significantly higher returns.
 But you’re getting those higher returns in exchange for the added currency risk that you’re taking on.

-And currency risk is only one of the risks that you will encounter when opening in high interest earning jurisdictions.
-But, that’s not to say that there are no risks banking in your home country as well.
+And currency risk is only one of the risks that you will encounter when opening in high-interest-earning jurisdictions.
+But, that’s not to say that there are no risks in opening an account in your home country as well.

-In fact, banking in your home country often results in banking with lower quality banks.
+In fact, having a bank acount in your home country often results in banking with lower quality banks.
 These local banks tend to engage in toxic investments and have horrible lending practices.
-They often lend your money, and your fellow depositors’ money, to people that shouldn’t be getting mortgages or loans to begin with.
+They often lend your money, and your fellow depositors’ money, to people that shouldn’t be getting overseas mortgages or loans to begin with.

 To learn about the benefits of international banking, you should read our recent article here.
 But for the purposes of this article, we’re going to dive a bit further into the risks of international banking.